open-devsecops/open-devsecops.github.io/docs/course/topic-3-devsecops/chapter-2-security-checks-in-CICD/index.md

 >> {: .highlight }
-The stages of SCLC can also be referred as the 6 stages:
+The stages of SDLC can also be referred as the 6 stages:
 1. Project Planning
 2. Gathering Code Requirements & Analysis
 3. Design and Build